 - In a medium mixing bowl, stir together the coconut milk and sugar until well combined.
 There may still be some very small bits of the coconut cream that does not full incorporate.
 This is okay and they will melt as the rolls bake.

 - Pour all of the sweet coconut sauce over top of the dinner roll dough.
 Be sure the tops of the dough are all evenly coated with the coconut milk.

-- Bake the Pani Popo for 30 minutes at 350 degrees F. Check the rolls after 20 minutes of baking and if they are getting too brown, lay a piece of foil over the top of the rolls to prevent them from over browning during the final 10 minutes of baking.
+- Bake the coconut buns for 30 minutes at 350 degrees F. Check the rolls after 20 minutes of baking and if they are getting too brown, lay a piece of foil over the top of the rolls to prevent them from over browning during the final 10 minutes of baking.

-- Remove the rolls from the oven and cool for at least 15 minutes in the pan.
+- Remove the Pani Popo from the oven and cool for at least 15 minutes in the pan.
 Serve warm or at room temperature.